pingcap/docs-cn/v2.1/reference/tidb-binlog/deploy.md

             the number of the concurrency of the downstream for replication.
 The bigger the value, the better throughput performance of the concurrency ("1" by default).
         -cache-binlog-count int
-            the limit on the number of binlog items in the cache ("8" by default) -config string
+            the limit on the number of binlog items in the cache ("8" by default) If a large single binlog item in the upstream causes OOM in Drainer, try to lower the value of this parameter to reduce memory usage.
+        -config string
             the directory of the configuration file.
 Drainer reads the configuration file first.
             If the corresponding configuration exists in the command line parameters, Drainer uses the configuration of the command line parameters to cover that of the configuration file.